daleroberts0712/online-store/README.md

-# online-store
+# Online Store

 An Online Store built with CSS, Bootstrap and JavaScript.

-Bootstrap was used for the layout of the website.
+Bootstrap was used for the styling of the website and for the Carousel.

-JavaScript was used to make the Carousel a Slide show.
+JavaScript was used to make the Carousel into a Slideshow.